Who can request a credit report

 You can request your credit report at any time free of charge (subject to fair usage).

-Credit Information Providers, or lenders, will be able to request a credit report when:
+Credit Information Providers, or lenders, can request your credit report when:

 - You have arrears on your existing loan or you have breached the limit of a credit card or overdraft.